fujohnwang/kvecli/README.md

  ╚═╝  ╚═╝   ╚═══╝   ╚══════╝  ╚═════╝ ╚══════╝ ╚═╝
 ```

-Using picocli and jline finishes basic functions.
+Using picocli and jline finishes basic functions to show a demo to enterprise customer, initially.

-Maybe we will turn to spring shell in the future?
+Maybe we will turn to spring shell in the future? (which handles more tricky things than we do with jline directly)